Remote control and Tandem cranes

 Blog • Posted on May 25, 2020 at 9:25 am

 Handling and lifting large material and heavy loads may need simultaneous lifting by two cranes (even three / four cranes) or trolleys controlled at the same time.
 When cranes work in this mode, it is said that they are operating in “tandem mode“.
 Usually, the cranes are controlled by the same remote control for easier operation and a more ergonomic control.
-It, therefore, acts as a master transmitter.
+It, therefore, acts as a primary transmitter.

 For a safe control in tandem mode, the communication between cranes is mandatory within EU, by transceivers equipment inter-communicated to each other in all their movements, this definitely increases the safety level of the application due to the uninterrupted communication between the receivers on the cranes.

 Usually, when a crane or trolley reaches the first limit switch it will go from fast to slow speed in synchronization with the rest and after that, if the last limit switch is activated, the application will stop immediately, thus both cranes must be always synchronized so that the load being lifted and the operators do not suffer any accident.
 It can also be applied for hoists in case of reaching the load limit in lifting, preventing to do so if a limit switch for that purpose is activated

 The Tele Radio Tiger-Lynx system for tandem function complies with the European standard EN15011:2011-05, which specifies that for lifting applications with tandem function they must be intercommunicated in all their movements.